-Anne Braden Program 2018 Readings and Homeworks
+Anne Braden Program 2018 Readings and Homework

 Below you can find the readings and homework that we assigned for the 2018 Anne Braden Program, a four month-long anti-racist training program for white social justice activists.
 This reading list and the homeworks have been developed over the last ten years with input from our brilliant constellation of mentors, organizers of color and movement elders.
 You can form study groups with friends, family, or fellow organizers.
 Or you can do the homeworks with people you work with.
-Or read and do the homeworks on your own.
+Or read and do the homework on your own.
 However these best serve you, we hope that you can apply the learnings to bold, badass work to change this world.
 We need it.

 Sincerely, the Catalyst Project Collective

 - Understanding Racial Capitalism

 - Imperialism and Neoliberalism

 - Class and classism